-Licensure may be obtained in the following areas: adolescent education (grades 7-12), middle childhood education (grades 4-9), art education (grades K-12) and music education (grades K-12).
+Licensure may be obtained in the following areas: adolescence to young adult education (grades 7-12), middle childhood education (grades 4-9), art education (grades K-12) and music education (grades K-12).
 The program is designed to provide the student with opportunities to spend time in school settings and to put these experiences into perspective through on-campus reflective seminars.
 Both one year and two year programs are available.
 Please contact Libbey McKnight at 419-530-4967.

-Admission requirements for Licensure And Master's Program (LAMP) atalog
+Admission requirements for Licensure And Master's Program (LAMP)

 All applicants must have a minimum 2.7 overall undergraduate GPA and a minimum 2.7 GPA in the licensure area.
-Other admission requirements may include (but are not limited to) application, GRE, writing samples, interviews, and recommendation letters.
+Other admission requirements may include (but are not limited to) application, GRE, writing samples, interviews, passing scores on the Ohio Assessments for Educators content test, and recommendation letters.
 Students must be fully admitted to the College of Graduate Studies to be eligible.
 Students must consult with the appropriate LAMP advisor prior to applying.